PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 registry, then it is not correct to set this to ``false``.
-You should only set it to ``false`` in such a case as when it stores its settings in the executable's directory or some path specified by an environment variable or command-line argument, and will not interfere with a local instance or vica versa.
+You should only set it to ``false`` in such a case as when it stores its settings in the executable's directory or some path specified by an environment variable or command-line argument, and will not interfere with a local instance or vice versa.

 .. ini-key:: [Launch]:CloseEXE